rafalyovson/lyovsoncom/README.md

 This site is designed to be a **multi-generational family knowledge base** - a place where ideas, thoughts, and wisdom accumulate over time.
 As our family grows, so will the connections between concepts, creating an ever-richer web of family intellectual history.

-The combination of modern web technology with timeless zettelkasten principles creates a platform for long-term knowledge building that will serve the Lyovson family for decades to come.
+The combination of modern web technology with timeless zettelkasten principles creates a platform for long-term knowledge building that will serve the Lyóvson family for decades to come.

 ---

-**Built with ❤️ by the Lyovson family**
+**Built with ❤️ by the Lyóvson family**